charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 In our previous implementation, we replaced the full self-attention with a custom attention layer that considered a linear combination of three candidate masks: candidate 0 only attends to the last 5 tokens, candidate 1 only attends to the last 10 tokens, and candidate 2 only attends to the first 5 tokens.

 Now, we have implemented a custom attention layer that replaces this linear combination with a linear combination of five candidate masks, allowing for **more flexible learnable attention patterns**.
 Each attention block's attention mask can be optimized during training, allowing the model to learn which tokens are most important.
-We consider a linear combination of the following candidate masks: last token, last 2nd token, last 3rd token, last 4th token, and last 5th token.
+We consider a linear combination of the following candidate masks: last token, 2nd last token, 3rd last token, 4th last token, and 5th last token.
 We use a weighted linear combination of these attention masks, where the coefficients are tunable parameters.
 This approach maintains the expressiveness of full attention while providing the potential for optimization through learned sparsity patterns.
-We similarly trained by minimizing KL-divergence between the custom model's outputs and the reference GPT-2.
+While the specific choice of the last "5" tokens is arbitrary, there isn't a natural limit to pick.
+We cannot use a mask for each token as the number of tokens varies as more input text comes in, and we need a fixed number of coefficients to train.
+For this model, we similarly trained by minimizing KL-divergence between the custom model's outputs and the reference GPT-2.
 By learning these position-specific patterns, we aim to discover natural sparsity in the attention mechanism that could lead to computational efficiency improvements while preserving model performance.

 We included a L1 penalty when optimizing the coefficients of the attention masks so that they are not extremely large, and so that we can interpret which attention masks are significant.
 We also conducted several L1 regularization penalty experiments.
-In one such experiment, we replaced the attention layer with two possible candidate masks: first token and all tokens (full attention), with the goal of ensuring that adding regularization does make the coefficient for the first token 0 (we expect the model to not use this first token mask and only consider the full attention mask).
+In one such experiment, we replaced the attention layer with two possible candidate masks: first token and all tokens (full attention), with the goal of ensuring that adding regularization does make the coefficient for the first token 0 (we expect the model to not use this first token mask and only consider the full attention mask, since the first token should have little bearing on the future outputs).

 We found that over the epochs, alpha1 tended to approach negative infinity, which means this mask is less and less important.
 (Coefficients of the candidate masks are actually the sigmoid of the alphas).
-On the other hand, alpha2 TODO.
+On the other hand, alpha2 did also decrease constantly, but it was still always larger than alpha1.
+As a result, we can see that the second mask was "more important" than the first, which aligns with what we expected.
+The reason alpha2 also tended towards infinity is likely due to the L1 penalty being enforced too harshly.
+We will decrease this coefficient to get better representative results in the future, but it is still clear that the "full attention" mask was weighted more than the "first token" mask.

 In the future, we intend to extend this approach to **measure the computational and memory usage** of our custom attention implementation, as well as experiment with regularization, penalty, and/or constraints (eg. low rank using SVD) to reduce complexity.
+We also want to test with both more advanced models beyond GPT-2, and additionally smaller models than can be run locally.

 **Key Observations**